 Microsoft Excel for Android is fantastic, but Android keyboards aren’t exactly suited for working with spreadsheets.
 So Microsoft solved that problem with a special keyboard for Excel, optimized to work with numbers, including Excel operators.
 But the big feature is Tab and Enter keys, letting you quickly shift between cells!
 This one will bring a sigh of relief to anyone who has been frustrated by selecting tiny cells on a touchscreen.

-Download: Keyboard for Excel (Free)
+Download: Keyboard for Excel (Free) [No longer available]

 The latest Microsoft app for Android caught me by surprise.
 I honestly didn’t expect to like Arrow Launcher as much as I do; in fact, it has become my default launcher now!
 So given the great alternative launchers for Android, why did I choose this?